The Intern (2015 film): Critical response

-Manohla Dargis of The New York Times wrote that the film was similar to Meyers's other works, stating that it was "frothy, playful, homogeneous, routinely maddening and generally pretty irresistible."
-Despite criticizing Meyers's screenplay and "conflicted ideas about powerful women," Dargis praised the casting of De Niro, stating he "owns the movie from the moment he opens his mouth."
-Hathaway's role was derided as "less of a character and more of a fast-walking, speed-talking collection of gender grievances."
+Manohla Dargis of The New York Times wrote that the film was similar to Meyers's other works, stating that it was "frothy, playful, homogeneous, routinely maddening and generally pretty irresistible".
+Despite criticizing Meyers's screenplay and "conflicted ideas about powerful women", Dargis praised the casting of De Niro, stating that he "owns the movie from the moment he opens his mouth".
+Hathaway's role was derided as "less of a character and more of a fast-walking, speed-talking collection of gender grievances".

 Clem Bastow, writing for The Guardian, suggested that poor reviews for the film were primarily coming from men, who form the overwhelming majority of film critics.
 Bastow further suggested that female critics would "feel the need to go hard on certain films for women" such as The Intern.

 Director Quentin Tarantino viewed the film as Oscar-worthy, stating:

 It does seem to be to some degree there's a boom or bust aspect when it comes to Hollywood when it comes to female directors.
 There becomes an era when there's a lot working then that settles down and there's a dry period—but frankly, maybe I'm just talking shit because the thing is there are female directors.
 Maybe they're not being the ones that are being asked to be on The Hollywood Reporter roundtable.
 One of my favorite movies this last year was Nancy Meyers' The Intern.
 They're not considering that for the Oscars even though I think Robert De Niro gave one of the best performances this year in that movie.
 I thought the script was actually one of her best.
 Right up there with It's Complicated.
 They're not asking her to be part of the discussion.